rlugojr/linkurious-enterprise-manual/Administrating/Database_settings.md

 Restart Linkurious Enterprise.

-Click on ```Data``` in the administrator dashboard to edit the data source configuration and to handle data indexing.
+Click on ```Data``` in the Administration dashboard to edit the data source configuration and to handle data indexing.

 ![opening the data panel](https://dl.dropboxusercontent.com/s/ldthwja6l1qysm6/104.png?dl=0)